Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 CREATE STAGE REPAIR_MANUALS;
 ```

-Your snowflake environment is now ready to start loading files, creating tables, and vectorizing your input data.
+Your snowflake environment is now ready to start loading files, creating tables, and turning your input data into vectorized data.

-> aside positive
-> IMPORTANT: If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.

 <!-- ------------------------ -->
 ## Get Started